Friends Book

 Friends Book is a 2012 Indian Telugu-language suspense drama film directed by R. P. Patnaik (who also composed the music).
 The film stars Nishal, Nanduri Uday, Surya Teja, Gemini Suresh, Archna Sharma and Archana Shetty.
+The film was a box office failure.

+Production

+The film was initially titled Facebook and is about six friends.
+The film marked the Telugu debut of Archna Sharma, who plays a former investigative officer.

 Reception

 A critic from The Times of India gave the film a rating of three-and-a-half out of five stars and wrote that "The first half appeared to drag a bit, but as the mystery deepens, it could be an edge-of-the-seat thriller".